-Typically, carryover funds are allocated back to all five schools on an equal basis, giving each school an opportunity to spend the funds.
 The school must submit a written description of expenditure requests.
 Equitable services are also recalculated depending on an allocation of funds for district level activities.

 Monthly budget sheets are monitored regularly throughout the year and calculations are made from these near the end of the school year to determine that no more than 15% will be carried into the following year.
-The Federal Programs director tracks the spending of each program/school throughout the year via budget sheets.
+The Federal Programs Director tracks the spending of each program/school throughout the year via budget sheets.
 At the end of the school year, carryover information is updated and reviewed.
-Parent involvement and professional development are taken into consideration.
+Parent and family engagement and professional development are taken into consideration.

-The Federal Programs Administrative Assistant meets monthly with the Finance Director to reconcile the budget and to ensure that the required 1% Parent Involvement Set-Aside is on track to be 100% expended.
+The Federal Programs Administrative Assistant meets monthly with the Finance Director to reconcile the budget and to ensure that the required 1% Parent and Family Engagement Set-Aside is on track to be 100% expended.